Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 |------|
 | window.location(“/quizEnd.html”); |

 Running this page on a locally hosted port (Port: 5500) successfully directed to the score page once the game was completed.
-However, this code continually produced an error when the site was deployed to the live published page, via Github.com.
+However, this code continually produced an error when the site was deployed live, via [Github Pages](https://pages.github.com/).

 **Reason:**